smarter-sh/community/wg-data-protection/data-protection-workflows-white-paper.md

 The primary motivation for pursuing a volume backup capability is that the existing volume snapshot capability does not give users a way to store their backups in different locations, devices or storage media (per the standard 3-2-1 backup rule).

 We use `snapshot` to mean a point-in-time record of data, and `backup` to mean a snapshot that may be stored in a different location from the cluster it came from and has a separate lifecycle from its cluster.
 Some implementations of snapshots (especially first-generation cloud provider implementations) may be backups (or may be made into backups with magic parameters in the VolumeSnapshotClass), but there is no portable way to explicitly take a backup.
-This  makes it impossible to craft a portable data protection policy in Kubernetes.
+This  makes it impossible to craft a portable data protection policy in Smarter.

-The goal of this effort is to produce a design for volume backups in Kubernetes.
+The goal of this effort is to produce a design for volume backups in Smarter.
 They will be distinct from volume snapshots, but they should have a similar user API (e.g., take a backup of a volume, provision a volume and populate it from a backup).

 #### Desirable Characteristics of Volume Backups